AUTOLYSE

 • The autolysed loaf and the non-autolysed loaf had their gluten developed slightly differently.
 While I used kneading in the autolyse loaf, I only performed folds on the non-autolyse loaf, since I had nothing to knead into the dough.

-• For the non-autolyse loaf, I mixed the dough and let it rest for 45 minutes.
+• For the non-autolyse loaf, I mixed the dough and let it rest for forty-five minutes.
 Then, I performed six sets of folds.

 • The autolysed loaf and the non-autolysed loaf were bulk fermented for the exact same amount of time.
 I have been playing around with bulk fermentation a lot lately, just to see how far I can push it and how my crumb might be affected.
 For these loaves I did not push bulk fermentation.
 I stopped bulk fermentation a little under double in size.